tpetricek/tomasp.net/source/blog/2019/software-engineering.md

   Parnas in the context of missile defense) is that software systems develop through continual adaptation in a forgiving environment.
-This means that certain systems, such as an effective missile defense can be impossible to build, because they exist in a hostile environment that can change at a more rapid pace (e.g. it will take you longer to build a defense system than the Soviet Union needs to build a missile that will circumvent the defense)
+This means that certain systems, such as an effective missile defense can be impossible to build, because they exist in a hostile environment that can change at a more rapid pace (e.g. it will take you longer to build a defense system than your opponent needs to build a missile that will circumvent the defense)

 ### 2.3 Where Software Engineering ideas come from